ZhuangweiKang/Docker-CRIU-Live-Migration/README.md

 # Then check if your criu works well
 sudo criu check
 sudo criu check --all
-# You will see 'looks goos'
+# You will see 'looks good'
 ```
 ### 3. Test your Docker CRIU
 ```